Online Updating Huber Robust Regression for Big Data Streams: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In order to process statistical analysis on big data streams and solve the outlier problem at the same time, this article proposes an Online Updating Huber Regression algorithm.
-By combining Online Updating method with Huber regression, it achieves obtaining estimator through updating historical data continuously and also robust calculation results so that can be applicable to big data streams scenario.
-Proved by theoretical and simulation results, our Online Updating estimator is asymptotically equivalent with Oracle one using entire dataset.
-Besides, it has low computation complexity, having nice property.
-After constructing our algorithm, we also apply it on simulations and real data analysis.
-In simulation, our algorithm UHR performs outstandingly when random error is heavy-tailed distributed or has large amount of outliers.
-It has a good performance in calculation efficiency compared with Oralce ones as well, especially for cases when subset number $b$ is relatively small.
-In real data analysis, UHR also has good regression results for airline dataset released by ASA with smallest estimation error, much faster calculation speed than OHR and significant regression coefficients, attesting its feasibility in real application.
+In order to process statistical analysis on big data streams and solve the outlier problem simultaneously, this paper proposes an Online Updating Huber Regression algorithm.
+By combining online updating method with Huber regression, UHR achieves both big data streams regression through updating historical data continuously and robust estimation on contaminated datasets.
+Proved by theoretical and simulation results, UHR is asymptotic equivalent to Oracle one using entire dataset and has lower computation complexity.
+After constructing our algorithm, we also apply it to simulations and real data analysis.
+In simulations, UHR performs outstandingly when random error is heavy-tailed distributed or has a large amount of outliers.
+It has good performance in calculation efficiency compared with the Oralce one as well, especially for cases when subset number $b$ is relatively small.
+In real data analysis, UHR also has good regression results for the airline dataset with the smallest estimation error, much faster calculation speed than the Oracle algorithm and significant regression coefficients, attesting its feasibility in real applications.

-Except all the advantages we discuss before, out method all so have some disadvantages need to be improved.
-First of all, we assume true value of unknown parameters to be estimated does not change without considering concept drift issue in big data streams.
-This may not be true in real application.
-Thus more complicated streaming data models need to be investigated.
-Secondly, in the concept of big data, we only consider big data with high volume but not with high dimension.
+However, there are also some issues needed to be further investigated in the future.
+Firstly, we assume the true value of unknown parameters to be estimated does not change in data generating process.
+This assumption ignores to consider concept drift issue in big data streams, which may not be true in real applications.
+Thus, more complicated streaming data models need to be investigated.
+Secondly, in the concept of big data, we only consider big data with high volume but not with high dimensions.
 In future work, by combining it with the penalty function, we can investigate the high-dimensional regularized online updating problems.
-Lastly, the proposed algorithm is designed for independent data which is a rather simple assume.
-We can further focus on solutions to dependent or non-stationary big data streams in future.
+Lastly, the proposed algorithm is designed for independent data, which is a rather simple assumption.
+We can further focus on solutions to dependent or non-stationary big data streams in the future.